 This week I read on SF Bay Review that California State and local prison have been forced to limit their use of solitary confinement units, or SHU.
 This is thanks to a settlement reached in the Ashker vs Brown federal class action suit.

 The lawsuit was brought on behalf of prisoners held in Pelican Bay State Prison’s infamous Security Housing Units (SHU) for more than 10 years, where they spend 23 hours a day or more in their cells with little to no access to family visits, outdoor time or any kind of programming.

-On one hand, I’m glad to hear that as many as 2500 inmates are going to be released form the SHU.
-Not only is it widely seen as a form of torture, but with so little access to the outside world, an individual will go crazy, which does nothing to make the inmate a better person.
-By releasing them from the SHU, these inmates now have access to the same resources, such as the library, better food, and better commissary, as the other inmates.
+I’m glad to hear that as many as 2500 inmates are going to be released from the SHU.
+Solitary confinement is widely deemed a form of torture.
+Limited access to the outside world will make an individual go crazy.
+If prisons are supposed to reform inmates, then SHU does nothing to make the inmate a better person.
+As the inmates are released from SHU, they now have access to resources such as the library.
+They also receive better food and better commissary, just as the other inmates have.

 Let me know what do you think below.
 Do you think it’s a good thing to minimize solitary confinement?